 Come get involved with research, documentation, grant writing, and other conventional (and unconventional) efforts to help conserve our local Jefferson River and enhance the Jefferson River Canoe Trail.
 Green University® LLC students have the opportunity to get hands-on experience working with creative ideas to conserve endangered private lands.
 Learn essential skills that you can take with you wherever you go, to help conserve precious landscapes everywhere.
 Once in awhile, we take a break from formal activities at G.U. to go canoeing and camping with friends and family members and explore some of the special places we work to protect.
-Our interns are encouraged to join us!
+Students are encouraged to join us!

 Through extended conversations around the campfire, discuss the various levels of consciousness and worldviews that drive people to perceive the world as they do.
 Learn to recognize where people are coming from and how to better communicate across divergent worldviews.
 Discuss economic theory, and how to trigger widespread change throughout the economic ecosystem.
 Look outward to the next generation and share skills, experience, and consider ways to make the world a better place for all.

-As with all aspects of the Green University® internship program, the Caretaker experience is not segregated from other activities.
+As with all aspects of the Green University® immersion program, the Caretaker experience is not segregated from other activities.
 It is something to inquire about, discuss, and reflect on at your own pace, intermingled with wilderness skills, construction projects, evening meals, and walks in the woods.

 Recommended Reading: To get the most out of the Caretaker experience, be sure to familiarize yourself with Tom's book about consciousness: